csmm2019/Exploring-Weather-Trends/README.md

 **Objective**

 * To get familiar with SQL, and practice to download data from a database.
-* To ceate a visualization using Excel and analyze local and global temperature data.
+* To create a visualization using Excel, and analyze local and global temperature data.
 * To accurately make four observations.